Amana28/Beware-Android/README.md

 Go to the Firebase Console and create a new project.
 Download the google-services.json and place it in the app directory.

 3. Google Maps API Key:
 Go to the Google Cloud Platform Console.
 Create a new API key and restrict it for Android apps.
-In the AndroidManifest.xml, replace APIKEY with your actual API key.
+In the AndroidManifest.xml, replace "APIKEY" with your actual API key.

 4. Build and Run:
 Open the project in Android Studio.
 Build and run the app on an emulator or actual device.